zxdvd/blog/content/os/process/scheduler.md

  applications.

 Since kernel 2.6.38, kernel provides the autogrouping feature so that cpu time share is divided among autogroups but not threads.
+A new autogroup is created when a new session is created via `setsid`.
+Processes in the same session share the same autogroup.

 Then for above situation, the `make` can only get at most `1/3` CPU time.

 ### SMP
 For a machine with multiple core CPUs, it can run multiple tasks at the same time.
 If all